josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈴_Allies_And_Ethics/⚖️_reciprocal_accountability_protocol.md

 ## 🛰️ Orientation
 This protocol defines what genuine ethical reciprocity requires: not moral symmetry, but the **refusal of extraction disguised as care**.
 In survivor–ally collaborations, power often leans toward those with institutional safety or reputational protection.
-Reciprocal accountability restores balance by building **mutual review loops**, so critique can circulate without collapse, punishment, or paternalism.
+Reciprocal accountability restores balance by building **mutual review loops**—so critique can circulate without collapse, punishment, or paternalism.

 It treats ethics as an ongoing relationship, not a compliance report.
 Its test is simple: can both sides be heard, changed, and still remain in relationship?